 Our coolers, refrigerants, and packing process afforded our farmer the opportunity to upgrade his business model.
 Prior to our innovations, he was limited to supplying distributors in the Northeast, but now he ships directly to professional chefs and private consumers across America.
 Because he now ships direct to the consumer, his revenues are of a much higher quality instead of the low “commodity” prices paid by food distributors.

-We presented our business plan to the USDA and they called Good Vittles “America’s next local food system”.
-So we filed patents and expanded our cooler manufacturing facility.
+We presented our business plan to the USDA and they referred to us as “America’s next local food system”.
+In May of 2020, we were awarded a U.S. patent for our insulated cooler design and in November of 2020, we enlarged our manufacturing facility.
 Now we can supply the packing materials and cold chain process to any farmer or food supplier.